Applying to MSCI

 - Vanderbilt or Meharry residents with protected time for research,

 - Vanderbilt medical students with protected time for research after the third year of medical education,

 - Vanderbilt faculty members with the consent of their Department Chair,

 - Post-Doctoral PhDs anticipating a career in clinical and translational research,

-- PhD candidates in the Nursing School anticipating a career in clinical and translational research, and
+- PhD candidates in the School of Nursing anticipating a career in clinical and translational research, and

 - Scholars external to Vanderbilt/Meharry will be considered based on the availability of a suitable mentor within Vanderbilt and the related professional background of the candidate.

 Candidates must be in good standing with their home department at all stages during admission and remain in good standing with the home department and the MSCI program throughout matriculation.